jpwarren/atomist-end-user-documentation/docs/benefits.md

 Atomist does.

-Atomist automates code, which means you can use Atomist with all your existing tools&mdash;including Puppet, Chef, or Kubernetes&mdash; by plugging Atomist into their config files, because it's all just code.
+Atomist automates code, which means you can use Atomist with all your existing tools&mdash;including Puppet, Chef, or Kubernetes&mdash;by plugging Atomist into their config files, because it's all just code.

 Atomist makes everything you already have *even better* by integrating with your tools and automating common tasks.

-[Learn more](/user-guide/integrations/) about the integrations Atomist supports and [how to automate common tasks](/use-cases/) with bundled rugs.
+[Learn more](/user-guide/integrations/) about the integrations Atomist supports and [how to automate common tasks](/how-to/) with bundled rugs.

 ## Save Time And Hassle